-See Section 7.2 (Representations and Warranties), R&W §(c) and §(d), on page 201, which confirm that the Seller has full right and title to the Mortgage Receivables and the Beneficiary Rights, and the absence of encumbrances or option rights over such assets.
+See Section 7.2 (Representations and Warranties), R&W §(c) and §(d), which confirm that the Seller has full right and title to the Mortgage Receivables, and the absence of relevant encumbrances or option rights over such assets.
+The only exception to this is, on the Signing Date, the rights of pledge on the Mortgage Receivables in favour of Stichting Security Trustee Tulpenhuis, which rights of pledge will be released before closing on or before the Closing Date.